yz540/traffic_light_detection/README.md

  - Upload your data and pre-trained model to your bucket: you can either use the command line with gsutil cp ... or the web GUI on your buckets page.

- - Modify and upload your pipeline.config: change the paths for the model and data to the corresponding location in your bucket in the form gs://PRE-TRAINED_MODEL_DIR and gs://DATA_DIR
+ - Modify and upload your [pipeline.config](https://github.com/yz540/traffic_light_detection/blob/master/pipeline.config): change the paths for the model and data to the corresponding location in your bucket in the form gs://PRE-TRAINED_MODEL_DIR and gs://DATA_DIR

- - Define or redefine the following environment variable in your terminal on local machine:
+ - Define or redefine the following environment variable in your terminal on local machine.
+You can find env.yaml [here](https://github.com/yz540/traffic_light_detection/blob/master/env.yaml):

 ```